 The National Board for Certified Counselors (NBCC) administers the National Counselor Examination (NCE).
-Gannon University sponsors the NCE on campus as a service to program students and alumni.
+The NCE is administered at an off-campus professional testing site.
 Upon passing the NCE, graduates become nationally certified counselors.

 Licensure

 In the Commonwealth of Pennsylvania, counselors are licensed by the Commonwealth of Pennsylvania State Board of Social Workers, Marriage and Family Therapists and Professional Counselors.
 The overall goal of the Clinical Mental Health Counseling Program is to provide academic preparation for graduates to become Licensed Professional Counselors.
 There are additional postgraduate clinical supervision requirements in order to attain licensure.